ssoulier/forceteki/docs/implementing-cards.md

 ## Implement card abilities (quickstart)

 The below is a quickstart guide on how to implement each ability type with some examples without going into too much detail on the components.

+- See section [Advanced Usage](#advanced-usage) for details on implementing more complex card abilities.
-See section [Ability Building Blocks](#ability-building-blocks) for details on the how individual components of an ability definition work.
+- See section [Ability Building Blocks](#ability-building-blocks) for a reference on the how individual components of an ability definition work (immediateEffect, targetResolver, etc.).

 Almost all card abilities (i.e., any card text with an effect) should be defined in the `setupCardAbilities` method: